KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 No verdict is **declared**.
 The **architecture of reality itself**
 performs the **judgment** —
-a mirror in which
+a revelatory structure in which
 every **resonance misalignment** or **clarity**
-is revealed.
+is disclosed.

 **Justice is not given** —
 **it is revealed**.